Lwdthe1/sectioned-list/README.md

-A linked list of arrays with predefined max lengths.
+A list of arrays with predefined max lengths.

 Add to the list and items flow into sections.